 My Thoughts Exactly: A sitcom unveiling the unedited inner monologues of a young, new couple.
 Starring Jake McDorman, Nicholas Wright, and Chloe Wepper.

 Selfie: A 20-something woman's social media obsession backfires when she becomes the target of a viral video — forcing her to enlist a marketing expert to fix her image.
-Starring Karen Gillan, Tim Peper, Da'Vine Joy Randolph, and Allyn Rachel.
+Starring Karen Gillan, John Cho, Tim Peper, Da'Vine Joy Randolph, and Allyn Rachel.

 Strange Calls: A Boston cop transferred to a post on a Nantucket Island lighthouse teams up with the lighthouse operator, an expert on the paranormal, to investigate the island's unexplained phenomena.